MSU-Libraries/catalog/docs/harvesting-and-importing.md

 * Once you are confident in the new data, you are ready to do the swap! **BE SURE TO SWAP THE NAME AND COLLECTION IN THE BELOW COMMAND EXAMPLE**
 !!! warning
-    Your Solr instance may require more memory than it typically needs to do the collection alias swap.
-    Be sure to increase and deploy the stack with additional `SOLR_JAVA_MEM` as required to  ensure no downtime during this step.
+    Your Solr instance may require more memory than it typically needs to do the collection alias swap Be sure to increase and deploy the stack with additional `SOLR_JAVA_MEM` as required to  ensure no downtime during this step.
+    Currently 4G (which we use in prod) is enough for the swap, but 2G (which we use in beta and preview) is not.
+    Alternatively (for beta and preview), let it crash after these commands and restart the pipeline to help Solr cloud fix itself.
 ```bash
 # This EXAMPLE sets biblio-build to biblio2, and biblio to biblio1
 curl 'http://solr:8983/solr/admin/collections?action=CREATEALIAS&name=biblio-build&collections=biblio2'